 Women around the world want the power to choose how many children to have – and when.
 Evidence shows that where women are empowered, there’s a natural fall in birth rate.
-Yet many women – both in developed countries and in the Global South – lack the contraception, knowledge and freedom to take control of their fertility.
+However, many women – in both high and low-income countries – lack the contraception, knowledge and freedom to take control of their fertility.

 To help tackle this issue, we’ve joined forces with selected grassroots NGOs to create Empower to Plan crowdfunding.
 It’s your chance to get behind effective family planning providers, back their projects and increase their impact.